Sign In / Sign Out

 There are many aspects of the Ph.D. in Community Resources and Development that make this degree unique among its peers.

 ASU is located in the Phoenix Arizona metropolitan area, one of the fastest growing and most dynamic areas in the United States.
-Our location in the heart of the fifth largest city in the U.S. and capitol of Arizona provides unprecedented access to a host of organizations, agencies, and businesses.
+Our location in the heart of the fifth largest city in the U.S. and capital of Arizona provides unprecedented access to a host of organizations, agencies, and businesses.
 It also provides a living laboratory for the study of issues facing communities today.
-ASU has a vision to be a New American University, promoting excellence in its research and among its students and faculty, increasing access to its educational resources and working with communities to positively impact social and economic development.
+ASU has the vision to be a New American University, promoting excellence in its research and among its students and faculty, increasing access to its educational resources and working with communities to positively impact social and economic development.
 This New American University is a single, unified institution comprising four differentiated campuses that positively impact the economic, social, cultural and environmental health of the communities it serves.
 Its research is inspired by real world application, blurring the boundaries that traditionally separate academic disciplines.
 ASU serves more than 69,000 students and welcomes students from all fifty states and more than one hundred nations.

 The Ph.D. builds on current collaborations with faculty with related research interests from existing ASU departments, schools and centers with expertise in public administration, urban planning, community development, communication, gerontology, geography, exercise and wellness, human evolution and social change, family studies and human development, marketing, economics, sustainability, social work, criminal justice and criminology, sociology, and life sciences.
 The program builds on the current mission of SCRD where the concept of building sustainable and healthy communities is the unifying principle in the focus areas of parks and recreation management, tourism development and management, nonprofit leadership and management, and community studies.
 Although students will select one specific track, their scholarship will be interdisciplinary and collaborative.
 Research generally occurs within two thematic areas.

 Sustainability is a university-wide strategic initiative at ASU rather than the province of any single unit, and our School makes unique contributions to sustainability scholarship and education.
 This theme focuses on work that empowers communities to develop pathways for transformation to a sustainable future.
-Researchers investigate the individuals, institutions and policies that define and promote healthy communities and explore fundamental social scientific questions about human-environment interactions.
+Researchers investigate the individuals, institutions, and policies that define and promote healthy communities and explore fundamental social scientific questions about human-environment interactions.
 Focus is placed on producing knowledge that informs strategies for community capacity building and maintaining social, cultural, economic, and environmental values.
 Research empowers communities to utilize natural and cultural resources in a manner that promotes quality of life through economic growth, environmental protection and social equity, including causes and consequences of quality of life.
 Such a research program examines individual and collective meanings of natural, cultural, and economic environments at multiple scales and including the role of public, private, and nonprofit institutions in sustainable community development.

 Research and education in this theme focus on understanding and promoting sustainable community and economic development activities to promote well-being, happiness, enhanced quality of life, and social equity for all residents.
-Specific projects examine the role of the nonprofit and philanthropic sector; parks, recreation and tourism activities; and community organizations in promoting resilience, empowerment, and adaptive capacity for individuals and communities.
+Specific projects examine the role of the nonprofit and philanthropic sector; parks, recreation, and tourism activities; and community organizations in promoting resilience, empowerment, and adaptive capacity for individuals and communities.
 This theme also focuses on improving organizational competence, enhancing professional development, and developing research-based knowledge for nonprofit, public and private sector organizations that provide tourism, parks and leisure, nonprofit, and community programs and services.
 These community resources are essential components to the quality of life for residents and visitors alike.
 In particular, the development of entrepreneurial approaches to social enterprise is a growing area of opportunity as communities seek to find new organizational forms that improve the human and community condition.

 The degree program is organized around a set of integrative experiences for student cohorts that provide knowledge and analytical skills to understand and address contemporary challenges related to building sustainable and healthy communities.
 These experiences encompass interdisciplinary course work, mentoring by faculty, and community involvement.
 Students are mentored individually and in cohorts by close associations with faculty in teaching and research.
 Community-based research projects overseen by faculty and professionals are primary experiences for all students throughout their program of study.
 Consistent with our underlying principle and themes, students demonstrate relevance through linkages made between science and community challenges.
 Students are expected to work with faculty mentors to devise unique programs of study that focus on important community challenges.